wbcarpenter/CSU-Senior-Project-Whitney-Carpenter/docs/Proposal.md

 Schedule
 --------

-(Update the dates and add your tasks by replacing the examples.
-Remove this note.)

 *   Spring 2025 - CSCI 497
-    -   January 26 -
-    -   February 9 -
+    -   February 27 - Send First-Draft of Proposal to advisor for feedback
-    -   February 23 -
+    -   February 28 - Start generating requirements ideas
+    -   March 3 - Submit First-Draft of Proposal on Blackboard
-    -   March 8 -
+    -   March 24 - Form First-Draft of Requirements Document
-    -   March 22 - Send First-Draft of the Requirements Document to advisor for feedback
+    -   April 5 - Send First-Draft of the Requirements Document to advisor for feedback
-    -   April 5 -
+    -   April 15 - Submit Final Draft of Proposal and Requirements Document on Blackboard

 *   Summer 2025 - Independent/Optional Project Work
     -   June 1 -